When Dr. Nido R. Qubein was appointed president of High Point University in 2005, it sparked a wave of change on campus.

-HPU’s Fred Wilson School of Pharmacy will be the only pharmacy school in the Piedmont Triad Region when its inaugural class is welcomed this fall.
+HPU’s Fred Wilson School of Pharmacy is the only pharmacy school in the Piedmont Triad Region.
 Dr. Ronald Ragan, the school’s founding dean, has more than 25 years of experience as a community and hospital pharmacist and educator and holds a Ph.D. in pharmacology and toxicology.

 The Doctor of Pharmacy curriculum integrates the basic science disciplines with clinical application to provide the best patient care in the workforce.
 This program not only trains students to design and manage medication therapies, but also provides them with the kinds of inter-professional experiences necessary to learn to work collaboratively as a member of the health care team.

 In 2005, the university transitioned to a four-hour credit model that allowed for more flexibility, the creation of first-year seminars, service learning opportunities and an increased focus on interdisciplinary study.
 By adding a fourth credit hour, the students and faculty invest 25 percent of the course in experiential learning – learning that breaks down traditional classroom walls and brings theories to life through real-word experiences.